niknaknel/string-match/out/production/string-match/README.md

 * I've observed that JW usually has more variation in its top 3 scores, meaning that the confidence with which we may choose the top results is greater than that of normal Jaro.
 JW is especially accurate for **alias detection** since it accounts for **mispellings** and **spelling variations**.

-* Busy collecting timing statistics
+* Busy collecting timing statistics.
+So far I couldn't identify any meaningful trends.
+However, the JW algorithm may take anywhere from 1-6.5 times as long as normal Jaro.